 By maturing early and spending more time grazing outdoors, Herefords have a reduced carbon footprint.
 Farming in a way that respects the animals and their surroundings, Hereford farmers are protecting this remarkable breed’s future along with the farms that are so essential to its success.

-Certified Irish Hereford Prime beef gives consumers complete confidence that a strict set of certification regulations have been followed.
+Certified Irish Hereford Prime beef gives consumers complete confidence that a strict set of certification regulations has been followed.

 Lorraine Crowe lives in Hollymount, Co Mayo.
 She runs a calf to beef system on her farm, rearing both male and female calves.